florakyerewaaainooson/SafeStack/README.md

 ---

-cat > README.md <<'EOF'
+---

-# SafeStack — Phase 2 Prototype
+## 🚀 Phase 2 — Prototype Update

-This prototype accepts a contract address or pasted contract code and returns a mock safety score, findings, and a plain-language explanation.
+### SafeStack — Phase 2 Prototype

-Run locally: see docs/PHASE_2_BUILD.md
+This prototype accepts a contract address or pasted contract code and returns a mock safety score, findings, and plain-language explanation.

-EOF
+Run locally: see instructions in [docs/PHASE_2_BUILD.md](./docs/PHASE_2_BUILD.md)